 Cathedral Cove, Whitianga

-Worth the effort to get here, Cathedral Cove is considered one of the top things to do in Coromandel.
+Cathedral Cove at Te Whanganui a Hei Marine Reserve is considered one of the top things to do in Coromandel.
 Located at the northern end of Hahei beach, it is named for its cathedral-like natural arches that you might recognize from the Chronicles of Narnia: Prince Caspian.

-Snorkelling, swimming, kayaking, or just relaxing or taking photos, whichever you choose the 40-minute walk is worth the effort.
+Snorkelling, swimming, kayaking, or just relaxing or taking photos, whichever you choose the 40-minute walk to get here is worth the effort.

 Climb Mt Paku, Tairua